Hiking at High Rocks at Ralph Stover and Tohickon Valley Park

 Hiking High Rocks at Ralph Stover State Park

-• Trail Difficulty: Moderate (rocky trail and steep sections)
+Trail Difficulty: Moderate due to the rocky trail and steep sections

 screenshot from Strava App showing hike at High Rocks in Ralph Stover and Tohickon Valley Park